-The CoreCivic policy 14-2, page 9 states "A reassessment shall also be completed when warranted, due to a referral, request, incident of sexual abuse, or receipt of additional information that may impact the inmate/detainee's risk of victimization or abusiveness."
+The CoreCivic policy 14-2, page 9 states "A reassessment shall also be completed when warranted, due to a referral, request, incident of sexual abuse, or receipt of additional information that may impact the inmate/detainee's risk of victimization or abusiveness.
+Following an incident of sexual abuse, a reassessment shall be completed on both the alleged victim and alleged perpetrator."